njahromi/Movies/README.md

 * An endpoint exists that will list all movies by a genre
 * List is paginated: 50 movies per page, the page can be altered with the `page` query params
 * Columns include: imdb id, title, genres, release date, budget

-## Tips

-* This is a test of your abilities and not how fast you can crank through random stories.
-As such, it is more important to produce well structured code that meets the criteria in the user stories rather than getting all stories done.
-* If you get stuck, please ask someone.
-We want to know how you work both as an individual and as part of a team.
-You will not lose points for asking for help on something that is unclear or where you are stuck.